Notes on the Use of Detail in the Mnemosyne Atlas

 Bereits vor der Jahrhundertwende waren Montage und trompe l’œil Bilder als Randerscheinungen in Amerika und in Europa entstanden.
 Seit den zwanziger Jahren gehörte die Fotomontage – sei es in der Anhäufung von Bildern nach dem Muster illustrierter Zeitungen, sei es verfremdend in der surrealistischen und politischen Collage – zu den zentralen künstlerischen Verfahren überhaupt (Forster 1995, 190).

 [Even before the turn of the century, montage and trompe l’œil images had emerged as marginal phenomena in America and in Europe.
 From the 1920s onwards, photomontage – whether in the accumulation of images along the lines of illustrated newspapers, or alienated in surrealist and political collage – was one of the central artistic processes in general (Author’s translation)].

-The new study tools offered by latest methods for image production were widely used: from the use of detail in the attributionalism of Morelli to Duchenne de Boulogne studying the Laocoön, whom, according to Philippe Alain Michaud could be considerated “not only a montaged figure but a figure of montage” (Michaud 2004, 286).
-Despite the enthusiastic faith in this medium, however, is not just on the detail that Warburg bases his epistemological method, nor on the outputs of the photographical device.
+The new study tools offered by the latest methods for image production were widely used: from the use of detail in the attributionalism of Morelli to Duchenne de Boulogne studying the Laocoön, which, according to Philippe Alain Michaud could be considered “not only a montaged figure but a figure of montage” (Michaud 2004, 286).
+Despite the enthusiastic faith in this medium, however, it is not just the detail that Warburg bases his epistemological method, nor on the outputs of the photographic device.
 As Kurt Forster writes: